Skip to content

 • What the student learned and what they changed after feedback

 KDP policies, royalties, metadata rules, cover requirements, and file guidance can change.
-Confirm the final details on official pages before upload.
+These links were rechecked on 2026-05-17, but the official pages still control at the moment of upload.